paciowg/delDemo/README.md

 You can see it up and running at https://deldemo.herokuapp.com

 ## Installation
-These installation instructions may seem long, but it should go quickly if you already have the necessary tools installed and follow the jumps provided!
+These installation instructions may seem verbose as they were written to be accessible to most anyone.
+It should go quickly if you already have the necessary tools installed and follow the jumps provided!

 ### MacOS
 It is most likely the case that these steps are incredibly similar for all